Documents You Need When Traveling to France with Kids

 Before you head out the door, triple-check that you've got:

-• Valid passports for every traveler (with enough time left)
+• Valid passports for every traveler (with enough validity left and issued within the last 10 years)

 • Notarized consent forms, if needed